yjzhang/cse571_project/docs/index.md

 All of us are working with the turtlebot, and we are all learning how to run controls on it.

-Robot sensing & control: Keshav
+Robot sensing & control, simulation: Keshav

 Robot control, Gazebo turtlebot simulation: James